ssidhu2/power-outage-predictions/README.md

 # Predicting Duration of Power Outages in the US
 Part of Project 5 for DSC80 at UCSD

+The exploratory data analysis on this dataset can be found [here](https://ssidhu2.github.io/us-power-outages/)

 ## Framing the Problem

 This site contains an exploration of a linear regression prediction problem using major power outage data in the continental U.S. from January 2000 to July 2016.
 The data was aquired from